aseslamian/TabMixer/README.md

 ## Examples

 You can find example datasets and usage scenarios in the **`Example`** folder.
 These examples provide step-by-step instructions on how to use the code effectively.

+---

+This work draws inspiration from [Transtab by RyanWangZf](https://github.com/RyanWangZf/transtab), and some parts of the implementation have been adapted from this repository.